miselkrstovic/experiments-in-spring/README.md

 In this section a detailed api usage is provided, with sufficient information on what endpoints are there, their http operations, path variables, request parameters, body, and expected responses.

-Instead of **curl** commands, provided is a [Postam](https://www.postman.com/) collection file that should be imported and utilized for invoking all available methods.
+Instead of providing **curl** commands, an alternative method is provided as a [Postman](https://www.postman.com/) collection, that can be imported and utilized for invoking all the available methods/operations.

 The RESTful API can be accessed with the below provided endpoint address:
 ````